realworldocaml/book/en/08-imperative-programming.md

 type 'a t = 'a element option ref
 ```

-We'll start by defining our two types.
-An `'a element` is a record
+An `'a element` is a record containing the value to be stored
-containing the value to be stored in that node as well as optional
+in that node as well as optional (and mutable) fields pointing to the
-(and mutable) fields pointing to the previous and next elements.
-At
+previous and next elements.
+At the beginning of the list, the `prev`
-the beginning of the list, the `prev` field is `None`, and at the end
+field is `None`, and at the end of the list, the `next` field is
-of the list, the `next` field is `None`.
+`None`.

 The type of the list itself, `'a t`, is an optional, mutable reference
 to an `element`.
 This reference is `None` if the list is empty, and